brinda-msy/HotelDemandCorrelationFeatureEngg/README.md

-      Pearson ceoff and p values are used to pick features for each location Columns with low correlation and significance are dropped Ex - 'arrival_date_year','arrival_date_month' Columns with direct correlation are dropped to avoid model overfit Ex - 'reservation_status','reservation_status_date'
+      Pearson ceoff and p values are used to pick features for each location Columns with low correlation and significance are dropped Ex - 'arrival_date_year','arrival_date_month' Columns with direct correlation are dropped to avoid model overfit Ex - 'reservation_status','reservation_status_date' Features
+	Chosen feature list are saved for each location